Quettoipeux/hexlet-git/README.md

+No code – no pain.
-No code No pain
+No pain – no gain :)
-experiment with amend
-thing